celestiaorg/docs/docs/nodes/blobstream-intro.md

 byte-focused rather than computation-centric.
 On the other hand, the scalability and flexibility of a DAC would depend on its specific design and implementation.

-In summary, both Blobstream and DACs aim to ensure off-chain data availability, but Blobstream offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.
+In summary, both Blobstream and DACs aim to ensure offchain data availability, but Blobstream offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.